Is Success Anxiety Real?

 In Summary

-However, it is important to keep in mind that success carries expectations, responsibility, and vulnerability along with it, so be kind to yourself or those around who may be experiencing increased anxiety as a result of getting what they want.
+However, it is important to keep in mind that success carries expectations, responsibility, and vulnerability along with it, so be kind to yourself or those around you who may be experiencing increased anxiety as a result of getting what they want.

 Sources